 January 07, 2014, 9:00 am by Florence Edwards

-Visitation will be held Sunday Jan.
-5, 2014 at Clements-Wilcox Funeral Home in Marble Falls.
+Service will be held Friday Jan.
+3, 2014 at 11 a.m. at Clements-Wilcox Funeral Home in Marble Falls.

-Arrangements were made by Clements-Wilcox Funeral Home in Marble Falls.
+Arrangements were made by Clement-Wilcox Funeral Home Marble Falls.

 |©2014 The Highlander.
 All rights reserved.
 All items contained on this site are property of the The Highlander.